Safe Control and Learning Using Generalized Action Governor: Illustrative Example

-The linear controller \eqref{equ:ex_3} does not have the ability to handle these constraints.
-In what follows we illustrate the generalized action governor framework to handle constraints and improve control performance with safe learning.
+The linear controller \eqref{equ:ex_3} does not explicitly handle these constraints.
+In what follows, we employ the generalized AG to enforce \eqref{equ:ex_4} (under the feasibility conditions established earlier) and integrate it with safe online learning to improve closed-loop performance.